C++ architectural preferences

 I've done firmware architecture for at least four companies (depending on how you count it).
 This is a running log of my observations and experiences building embedded code bases to solve common business problems in an engineering org.

 It becomes progressively more expensive to find bugs as more of the software lifecycle is traversed before finding them.
+That is, it is always cheaper to find a bug at buildtime, rather than during unit testing.

 The most expensive way to find a bug is to be informed of it by a customer.